m0nters/HCMUS_TKPM-DevTools-FrontEnd/README.md

 - Responsive design that works on desktop and mobile devices
 - Clear visual indicators for premium content
 - Loading states and error handling throughout the application
+- Advanced search and filtering with URL state synchronization for bookmarkable results

+### 🔒 Security & Data Protection

+- Multi-factor authentication support for enhanced security
+- Secure password policies with strength validation and complexity requirements
+- Account deletion with two-step verification and permanent data removal
+- Session management with automatic logout on token expiration

 ### 👑 Admin Functionality